Skip to main content

 Q: Did you have problems adjusting to your new home?

-A: As a trailing spouse, I absolutely embraced the entire adventure and I loved the challenges that were presented to me.
+A: As a trailing spouse, I absolutely embraced the entire adventure, and I loved the challenges that were presented to me.
 I’m not saying that there weren’t bad days, but I still love the experience of living in Ireland.
 However, I have seen the “trailing spouse” perspective a few times from others.
 And what I think happens is that the spouse is trying to hold on to the old way of living by trying to recreate it in Ireland.
 That is a recipe for disaster.
-If both spouses determine to enjoy the experience and make the best of it and let go of any expectations of things being “perfect” or “easy”, it is a life-changing experience that you will never regret.
+If both spouses are determined to enjoy the experience and make the best of it and let go of any expectations of things being “perfect” or “easy”, it is a life-changing experience that you will never regret.

 Q: Did your children settle in easily?

 A: Our children were six and three years old when we arrived.
-Because we as parents were excited, they were excited too.
-All we had was each other and we stuck together on everything and it made a huge difference.
+Because we, as parents, were excited, they were excited, too.
+All we had was each other, and we stuck together on everything, and it made a huge difference.
 Saying all that, our six-year-old daughter settled in really well.
 Our three-year-old son asked after about a month when we were going home.
 However, his preschool teacher helped him to integrate quite well, and she was much more sensitive than we were to his needs at that age.
 Looking back, we could have been a little easier on him, but it’s all learning.

 Q: What are the schools like?

 A: Schools are very traditional and based on a Christian ethos.
 The vast majority of schools in Ireland are Catholic.
 A few schools are based on the Church of Ireland (similar to Anglican/Lutheran ethos).
-There are a few new schools that are secular (called Educate Together) which are still government-run but are in their infancy.
-The Catholic schools combine their religious education into the school day, but a non-Catholic can choose not to participate in the religion classes.
+There are a few new schools that are secular (called Educate Together) that are still government-run but are in their infancy.
+The Catholic schools combine their religious education into the school day, but a non-Catholic can choose not to participate in the religious classes.
 This has become more commonplace in recent years, but it is important to understand that it is currently a strong part of the cultural ethos of the primary school system.
 Uniforms are required.
 The Educate Together schools may or may not require uniforms.
 Some schools are mixed schools, but some schools, both primary and secondary, are single-sex.
-The Irish language is a required subject, but some exceptions apply, depending on the age of the children when they arrive into the school system from another country.
+The Irish language is a required subject, but some exceptions apply, depending on the age of the children when they arrive in the school system from another country.

 There are two exam years – 9th grade (Junior Certificate) and 12th grade (Leaving Certificate).
 If you are moving to Ireland when your children are in secondary school, you will have decisions to make regarding their education and their involvement in the school system.